MAIF/otoroshi/manual/src/main/paradox/usage/8-importsexports.md

 ## Full export

-Click on the full export button
+Click on the `Full export` button.

 @@@ div { .centered-img }
 <img src="../img/full-export-1.png" />
 @@@

-and your browser will start to download a JSON file containing the internal state of your Otoroshi cluster.
+Your browser will start to download a JSON file containing the internal state of your Otoroshi cluster.

 @@@ div { .centered-img }
 <img src="../img/full-export-2.png" />